GoSearchTeam/goSearch/README.md

 - Fault tolerance (replication)
 - Global and local clusters (similar to Cassandra)
 - Linearly scalable (read & write)

+## Usage

+In its current form, all configuration is done through the cli.

+#### To-Do:

+- Add pre-shared key for connecting to cluster
+- Add in TLS support for gossip
+- Move cluster sharing `addIndex` off HTTP interface
+- Add concurrency/goroutine to index operation sharing
+- Add other index updates to cluster sharing
+- Add other node events to gossip
+- Add cluster node heartbeat and dead/suspect node detection and logic
+- many more things to make this production ready!
+- Build a custom library with latency detection for each node (like datastax cassandra driver)

 ## Performance